liuzan-info/PhosMap/README.md

 ```linux
 docker run  -p HostPort:3838 liuzandh/phosmap:1.0.0
 ```
-Then, you can enter PhosMap by visiting HostIP:HostPort.
+Then, you can enter PhosMap by visiting `HostIP:HostPort/PhosMap`.

 For example: HostPort could be set to 8083.
 This parameter can be changed according to user needs. such as,
 ```linux
 docker run -p 8083:3838 liuzandh/phosmap:1.0.0
 ```
-Next, open 127.0.0.1:8083 in the local browser or remotely access ip:8083 (you should ensure that the machine can be accessed remotely).
+Next, open `127.0.0.1:8083/PhosMap` in the local browser or `remotely access ip:8083/PhosMap` (you should ensure that the machine can be accessed remotely).

 ### 2. R-based installation
 This tool is developed with R, so if you want to run it locally, you may do some preparatory work: